 But there are instances where driving from Point A to Point B is in fact considered work-related.
-Driving to multiple job sites within a shift, for example, is not considered "going and coming" and usually is covered through workers' compensation.
-This and other exceptions to the going and coming rule are discussed below.
+Driving to multiple job sites within a shift, for example, is not considered "going and coming" and usually is covered through worker's compensation.
+This and other exceptions to the "going and coming" rule are discussed below.
 See FindLaw's Workers' Compensation Basics section for more articles, including Common Workers' Compensation Defenses.

-Exceptions to the Going and Coming Rule
+Exceptions to the "Going and Coming" Rule

-Using your personal vehicle to go to different job sites within one shift is considered job-related usage under most state workers' comp laws.
+- Traveling Between Multiple Job Sites: Using your personal vehicle to go to different job sites within one shift is considered job-related usage under most state workers' comp laws.
 This may include a computer technician driving from one office building to another or the employee of a landscaping company driving to different job sites.

-Still Confused About the Going and Coming Rule?
+Still Confused About the "Going and Coming" Rule?
 An Attorney Can Help

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help